 The common, incorrect usage, "a pair of binoculars," really means two sets of twin oculars, or four oculars.

-Binoculars are specified by numbers such 10 × 50, the first of which gives the magnification and the second the aperture in millimeters.
-Good binoculars with a large aperture (50mm or more) are a useful astronomical tool for comet-hunting and observing large star clusters and nebulae.
+Binoculars are specified by numbers such 10 × 50, the first of which gives the magnification and the second the aperture in mm.
+Good binoculars with a large aperture (50 mm or more) are a useful astronomical tool for comet-hunting and observing large star clusters and nebulae.